Gordon Tullock: Awards and recognition

 In 1994 Tullock was awarded an honorary Ph.D. from the University of Chicago and in 1998 became a distinguished fellow of the American Economic Association.
-He served as President of the Southern Economic Association, the International Atlantic Economic Society (1998–1999), the Western Economic Association and the Public Choice Society.
+He served as President of the Southern Economic Association, the International Atlantic Economic Society (1998–1999), the Western Economic Association, The Association For Private Enterprise Education and the Public Choice Society.
 In 1996 he was elected to the American Political Science Review Hall of Fame.
 He was sometimes considered a longshot candidate for the Nobel Memorial Prize in Economic Sciences.